WWRE: 105.1 Bob Rocks

-In mid-March 2010, WTGD returned to Active rock that it did from September 20, 2007 to April 1, 2008 when it held the WBHB-FM callsign, only this time, the branding would become "105.1 Bob Rocks; Harrisonburg's Real Rock Station".
+In mid-March 2010, WTGD returned to active rock as "105.1 Bob Rocks; Harrisonburg's Real Rock Station".

 Rewind 105.1

-On July 31, 2015, WTGD changed the callsign to WWRE while the sale of Verstandig Broadcasting of Harrisonburg to Saga Communications was closed at a purchase price of $9.64 million.
-On August 1, 2015, the station began stunting with an announcement that the station had been "hacked" (like Saga's WREE in Champaign, Illinois six months earlier) and demanded a list of requests for Harrisonburg businesses and colleges.
-They demanded "compliance" by the following Monday at 7:00 A.M.
+On July 31, 2015, WTGD changed its call sign to WWRE, coinciding with the sale of Verstandig Broadcasting of Harrisonburg to Saga Communications at a purchase price of $9.64 million.
+On August 1, 2015, the station began stunting with an announcement that the station had been "hacked" (like Saga's WREE in Champaign, Illinois, six months earlier) and demanded a list of requests for Harrisonburg businesses and colleges.
+They demanded "compliance" by the following Monday at 7:00 a.m.
 Among the requests were for James Madison University to change its name to "Dolley Madison Zinger University" (and to host a pickup basketball game between Ralph Sampson and Dell Curry at the JMU Convocation Center), for all the quilts at the Virginia Quilt Museum to be sewn together into one quilt (to be called "Mega-Quilt"), for George Washington National Forest to be cut down and entirely replaced with cherry trees (saying it was "payback time"), for the Virginia Poultry Growers Cooperative to collect all leftover feathers and make them into a giant pillow, as well as to make a chicken with six thighs (the reason given being the hacker likes chicken thighs), and for all the seats in the John C. Wells Planetarium to be removed and the planetarium to be turned into a giant ballpit.
-During the "hack", the station stunted with a wide variety of music, from the theme song to "Mister Rogers' Neighborhood" to beat poetry.
-At the time promised, at 7:00 A.M. on August 3, 2015, the station's format was flipped back to Classic Hits that it did from March 22, 2005 to March 21, 2006 when it held the WBHB-FM callsign, as "Rewind 105-1; Upbeat, Fun Music", playing hits from the 1970s through the early 2000s.
-On the same date and time, its sister station, WJDV changed to Hot Adult Contemporary as "More 96.1" as well as the callsign.
+During the "hack", the station stunted with a wide variety of music, from the theme song to Mister Rogers' Neighborhood to beat poetry.
+At the time promised, at 7:00 a.m. on August 3, 2015, the station's format was flipped back to classic hits as "Rewind 105-1; Upbeat, Fun Music", playing hits from the 1970s through the early 2000s.
+On the same date and time, sister station WJDV changed to hot adult contemporary.